JustinMi/JustinMi.github.io/_posts/2017-12-27-recruiting-tips-for-freshmen-and-sophomores-applying.md

   - LinkedIn job pages
   - Handshake

 Yes, applying online can be tedious.
 But there are ways to make things easier.
-If you have two screens, applying to companies on one screen while watching TV shows on another--sending out applicaitons won't be boring.
+If you have two screens, applying to companies on one screen while watching TV shows on another--sending out applications won't be boring.
 If you want to be even more productive, you can watch lecture webcasts (but I prefer TV shows myself).
 Listening to podcasts is also a good way.

 # Referrals Matter